Dead Cells features a great sense of progress and responsive combat. Better soundtrack and enemy designs would have made it even greater.

 If at first you don’t succeed, die, die again.

 Dead Cells is a new experience every time you die, with “death as progress” being the general guiding principle.
 It’s incredibly fun every time.
-It’s been in Steam Early Access for quite some time, but now it’s been officially released with a lot of new content added into it.
+It’s been in Steam Early Access for quite some time, but now it’s been officially released with a lot of new content added to it.

 As a rogue-lite Metroidvania, the game progresses in levels which resemble two-dimensional dungeons, and every time you die you need to start all over again, with little progress saved.
 It sounds like a hassle, but there are actually has a lot of mechanics that make all of this into a nearly perfect rogue-lite experience, with a lot to offer to newcomers to the genre.